SP1

 stdin.write_proof(input_proof, input_vk);

-// Generate a proof that will recusively verify / aggregate the input proof.
+// Generate a proof that will recursively verify / aggregate the input proof.

 let aggregation_proof = client